-An institution must report to the Department and disclose in its annual security report statistics, the total number of Clery crime reports that were "unfounded" and subsequently withheld from its crime statistics during each of the three most recent calendar years.
-SUNY Canton did not unfound any Clery crimes for the years: 2018, 2019, or 2020.
+An institution must report to the Department and disclose in its annual security report statistics, the total number of Clery crime reports that were "unfounded" and subsequently withheld from its

 FBI Index Crimes (including hate crimes)

 When a Hate Crime is reported, it will be labeled with the following categories of Prejudice: R=Race, G=Gender, REL=Religion, SO=Sexual Orientation, NO=National Origin, GI=Gender Identity, and/or E=Ethnicity.
 In addition to the criminal offenses listed on the chart, the following crimes need to be reported if they are hate crimes: larceny-theft; simple assault; intimidation; destruction, damage, vandalism of property; making graffiti; or any other crime involving bodily injury.